leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 2. Once the number is found, then Leon will be disposed to trigger the `replay` action.
 3. This `replay` action expects the `affirmation_denial` global resolver, so basically, Leon expects a `yes` or `no` answer (again, I will explain resolvers later in this blog post).

 As you can see here only the first action requires utterance samples.
-Then everything comes up with a flow.
+Then everything comes up with the flow.

 ### Slot Filling